In this article, FRS discusses communicating effective and easily with farm staff and contractors and provides Covid-19 guidelines.

 Where possible, use the phone to discuss any jobs that need to be completed.
 Send pictures or short video demonstrations to explain what needs to be done.
 Ensure the line is clear and the sound and picture quality are good.

 Also, sending a pin location of a field will be useful if the worker is unsure where they are going.

 If you must be present to introduce the worker or contractor, keep to Covid-19 guidelines.
 Always remain at least two meters apart and avoid enclosed spaces.

 Wear face masks, and it is the farmer’s responsibility to have hand sanitiser stations around the farm.

-We have developed a set of Covid-19 guidelines for farmers, which you can find here.
+We have developed a set of Covid-19 guidelines for farmers.

 It is essential to have the right environment for conversions.
 Farms are busy places with lots of noise and activity.

 If the introductory conversation is taking place on the farm, it is important that both parties are paying full attention and are not distracted.